genpguides/genpguides.github.io/install-guides/genp-method.md

 ===

 ### 5. Install Apps you want (Trial and Error)
-=== For generative Fill
-- Account must be set as higher than 18 years old
-- You need to install photoshop beta for generative fill.
-- To install photoshop beta, in CC go on `Apps > Categories > Beta Apps > Photoshop Beta`
-===

    - If the buttons didn't get replaced with install, click on Try nonetheless and see if it starts downloading.